-By Eric Walberg and Si Balch (click to download a one-page synopsis of this article) Several aspects of climate change should be considered in the design and construction of stream crossings for forest access.
-These factors include both the need to plan for resilient structures against the backdrop of continued change in precipitation patterns and […]
+By Eric Walberg and Si Balch (click to download a pdf of this article or a one-page synopsis of this article) Several aspects of climate change should be considered in the design and construction of stream crossings for forest access.
+These factors include both the need to plan for resilient structures against the backdrop of continued […]

 This author has yet to write their bio.Meanwhile lets just say that we are proud Admin contributed a whooping 34 entries.